Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Introduction

 Detailed analysis of the first topography of the young Galactic disk \citep[\citetalias{ACCD1991},][]{alfaro1992} led these authors to propose that: \textit{The three-dimensional spatial distribution of the Young Population I-type objects can help determine more clearly the structure and size of the young star-gas complexes and give some clues as to the origin and development of these large clouds and to the possible mechanisms driving the large-scale star formation in our Galaxy.} This is the main objective of our work, to determine the spatial structure and the vertical velocity field in a wide region of the young Galactic disk around the Sun.
 That is, to establish observational constraints in phase-space subspaces that enable to link the formation of stellar clusters and the generation of a wobbly disk.
 Now we can do that because of \textit{Gaia}.

 The \textit{Gaia} astrometric mission has revolutionized most astronomical fields and, in particular, our Milky Way view.
 Several teams have focused on the study of the Galactic open cluster system.
 They catalogued the actual clusters and measured their main physical variables, including, in some cases, complete kinematic information \citep{soubiran2018, Cantat-Gaudin2020, Dias2021, Tarricq2021}.
-YOCs are the main representative of the clustered star formation mode, which identifies the way in which most of the stars in the Galaxy form.
+YOCs are the main representative of the clustered star formation mode, which identifies the way in which most of the stars in the Galaxy form \citep{Lada2003, Portegies2010}.
+Nevertheless, the proportion of stars born in bounded clusters, and how them migrate to the disk are still a matter of debate \citep[][and references therein]{Bermudas2022, Pang2022, Kroupa2022}.

 We choose Kriging \citep{Matheron19631246} to obtain the functions $ Z(X,Y) $ and $ V_Z(X,Y) $, as the mathematical method best suited to the characteristics of the problem.
 If we consider the star clusters as probes of the 3D disk structure, we can infer that the observational sample is more similar to what a gold deposit would show than to another ore more reproducible by continuous and derivable functions.
 In other words, the distribution of YOCs appears to be a realization of a stochastic process whose analysis requires the right mathematical tools.
-As has been shown in previous works \citepalias{ACCD1991}, Kriging is able to provide reliable results even working with not too large samples (N $\approx$ 100).
+As has been shown in previous works \citepalias{ACCD1991}, Kriging is able to provide reliable results even working with not too large samples \citep[][N $\approx$ 100]{Oliver201456}.

 With this approach, we address the analysis of the following items: \begin{enumerate} \item The hierarchy of the stellar cluster formation. \item The 3D spatial distribution of star formation in clusters and its comparison with other young stellar objects. \item The vertical velocity field of the YOCs ($ \mathrm{log} \ t \leq 7.5 $; $ t $ in years) in an area of $\sim\,$40 kpc$^2$ around the Sun. \item The role of the inner solar neighborhood within the larger spatial area analyzed in this work. \item The warp as drawn by the YOCs. \item The physical mechanisms shaping the 3D Galactic disk structure. \end{enumerate}